dagster-io/dagster/README.rst

 There are a few tools in this repo

-This repo has a few primary components:
+This repo has several modules.

 - **Dagster**: The core programming model and abstraction stack; a stateless single-node and -process execution engine; and a CLI tool for driving that engine.
 * **Dagit**: Dagit is a rich viewer for Dagster assets.